Personal Information Protection and Electronic Documents Act

 Ownership and Control of customer content:

-Access: Customers manage access to their customer content and AWS services and resources.
+Access: Customers maintain full control of their content and responsibility for configuring access to AWS services and resources.
 We provide an advanced set of access, encryption, and logging features to help you do this effectively (such as AWS CloudTrail).
-We do not access or use customer content for any purpose without the customer’s consent.
+We provide APIs for you to configure access control permissions for any of the services you develop or deploy in an AWS environment.
+We do not access or use your content for any purpose without your consent.

 Storage: Customers choose the region(s) in which their customer content will be stored.
 We will not move or replicate customer content outside of the customer’s chosen region(s) without the customer’s consent.